ARC logo Restoration Project

 Bell Creek Park Wetlands Restoration

 Bell Creek Park is routinely mowed and used for active recreation but it is low lying and routinely floods.
-The project plan proposes to create wet meadow habitat and enhance existing forested riparian habitat by controlling invasive species and planting native seed, shrub, and tree species, increasing plant diversity and creating or restoring 9 acres of habitat area.
+The project plan created wet meadow habitat and enhanced existing forested riparian habitat by controlling invasive species and planting native seed, shrub, and tree species, increasing plant diversity and creating or restoring 10.4 acres of habitat area.

 Funding and Parnters